trustpilot/tlc-coding-workshop-2024/01-introduction/README.md

 # Simple Website Example

-This folder contains code for a very simple webpage, using HTML, CSS and JavaScript.
+This folder contains code for two simple websites.
+One uses just HTML and CSS, the other uses basic JavaScript as well as HTML and CSS.

-I've added test images using a site called Lorem Picsum https://picsum.photos/
+Test images were added using a site called Lorem Picsum https://picsum.photos/.